kargig/greek-spammers/CONTRIBUTING.md

 that the emails were sent to people who were willingly subscribed/engaged to your lists.

-## How to submit Pull Requests
+## How to submit a Pull Request (PR)

-If you want to submit a Pull Request, please add as many anonymized headers as possible.
+If you want to submit a PR, please add as many anonymized headers as possible.
+Each PR should only add/remove a single entry to/from the list.

-### Headers that should be contained in the request (if they exist)
+### Headers that should be contained in the PR (if they exist)

 1. **From/Return-Path**
 1. **Subject**